 Travel back in time to Trinidad as it shifts from Spanish to British rule, then to the Crow Nation of Montana in the time of Westward expansion in this important addition to the American story.
-Lauren Francis-Sharma (Book of the Little Axe) will be in conversation with Tiphanie Yanique, author of Land of Love and Drowning.
+Lauren Francis-Sharma, author of Book of the Little Axe, will be in conversation with Tiphanie Yanique, author of Land of Love and Drowning.

 Lauren Francis-Sharma is the author of ‘Til the Well Runs Dry, her first novel, which was awarded the Honor Fiction Prize by the Black Caucus of the American Library Association and short-listed for the William Saroyan International Prize for Writing.
 ‘Til the Well Runs Dry was chosen as an O, The Oprah Magazine Summer Reading Pick and lauded by the New York Times, USA Today, Essence magazine, and People magazine amongst other publications.
 Most recently, Lauren was a contributor to Marita Golden’s anthology, Us Against Alzheimer’s.
 Lauren, a child of Trinidadian immigrants, has written about the Caribbean in both her novels and the story of her grandmother’s journey to the United States, the inspiration behind her acclaimed first novel, was the subject of a feature article in both the Washington Post in July 2014 and the Baltimore Sun in March 2015.

 Lauren is a graduate of the University of Pennsylvania and the University of Michigan Law School.
 She is the owner of D.C.
 Writer’s Room, Assistant Director of Bread Loaf Writers’ Conference, a MacDowell Fellow, as well as mother to two children and their dog.
 Book of the Little Axe, published by Grove/Atlantic, is her highly anticipated sophomore novel.